 Next up was the solenoids.
 I had done a lot of research on how best to approach this, and the E39 M5 boys have some pretty good info about it (same solenoids).
 I decided it was best to replace the seals, remove the gauze ring and clean the solenoids.
 The gauze ring is the brown bit you can see in some of the photos of the solenoids.
 It’s a plastic ring with some gauze filled slots.

 My gauze rings were fooked.
-No gauze was missing in places, and the rest was blocked.
+The gauze was missing in places, and the rest was blocked.
 Used a scalpel to lever it off slightly, and then some pliers to break them and pull them off.

 I then turned my attention to the cleaning of the innards.
 Obviously I can’t disassemble them, so had to find another way.
 The best way people tend to use is to flush them with brake clean whilst actuating them.
 I went with this method.